-A prospective hybrid issuer upstream EDE Entity must complete a supplemental privacy and security audit conducted by an Auditor if implementing a single sign-on solution.
-This audit must be conducted in compliance with the requirements for a primary EDE Entity conducting a privacy and security audit outlined in Sections V, Selection of an Auditor; VII, Privacy and Security Audit Requirements and Scope; VIII, Required Auditor and EDE Entity Training; and X, Approval Process and Audit Submission Window.37 The Auditor must evaluate the prospective hybrid issuer upstream EDE Entity's compliance with all applicable EDE privacy and security controls documented in Appendix A, Exhibit 13.
+A hybrid issuer upstream EDE Entity must complete a supplemental privacy and security audit conducted by an Auditor if implementing a single sign-on solution, prior to their approval.
+A hybrid issuer upstream EDE Entity implementing a single sign-on solution must have their primary EDE Entity submit to CMS an updated ISA Appendix B and EDE Entity-initiated Change Request, see Section XI.A, EDE Entity-initiated Change Requests, that details the EDE Entity's proposed upstream EDE Entity arrangement.
+CMS will accept privacy and security audit submissions for hybrid issuer upstream EDE Entities implementing single sign-on on a rolling basis.
+This audit must be conducted in compliance with the requirements for a primary EDE Entity conducting a privacy and security audit outlined in Sections V, Selection of an Auditor; VII, Privacy and Security Audit Requirements and Scope; VIII, Required Auditor and EDE Entity Training; and X, Approval Process and Audit Submission Window.
+45 The Auditor must evaluate the hybrid issuer upstream EDE Entity's compliance with all applicable EDE privacy and security controls documented in Appendix A, Exhibit 14.
 The Auditor does not need to independently evaluate the implementation of any inherited common controls implemented by the primary EDE Entity.
-38 Instead, the Auditor only needs to validate that the controls labeled as "inherited common controls" are applicable to the hybrid issuer upstream EDE Entity's EDE environment.
-The Auditor must, however, verify that all non-inherited and hybrid controls39 in the Access Control and Identification and Authentication control families are fully implemented and document any controls that have not been implemented.
-The Auditor must document any related mitigation steps the prospective hybrid issuer upstream EDE Entity has taken.
-These requirements are consistent with the instructions in the EDE SSP workbook.
-40 Please refer to Section X.G, Approval Process for Upstream EDE Entities with Audit Requirements, for more information on the audit review process for upstream EDE Entities.
+46 Instead, the Auditor only needs to validate that the controls labeled as "inherited common controls" are applicable to the hybrid issuer upstream EDE Entity's EDE environment.
+The Auditor must, however, verify that all non-inherited and hybrid controls in Exhibit 14 are fully implemented and document any controls that have not been implemented.47 A hybrid issuer upstream EDE Entity implementing single sign-on may leverage prior audit results that assessed some or all control requirements listed in Exhibit 14 if the prior audit was conducted within one year of the date the hybrid issuer upstream EDE Entity is submitting its audit documentation to CMS.
+The Auditor must document any related mitigation steps the hybrid issuer upstream EDE Entity has taken.
+These requirements are consistent with the instructions in the NEE SSP Template.
+48 Hybrid issuer upstream EDE Entities implementing single sign-on must submit their Auditor contract and SAP, as well as participate in an audit kick-off call with CMS prior to initiating their audits.
+Please refer to Section X.G, Approval Process for Upstream EDE Entities with Audit Requirements, for more information on the audit review process for upstream EDE Entities.

-After CMS approves a hybrid issuer upstream EDE Entity, the EDE Entity must implement and maintain an ISCM program for its systems to maintain CMS approval.
-The ISCM requirements are detailed in these Guidelines and the ISCM Strategy Guide.
-41 CMS will accept privacy and security audit submissions for hybrid non-issuer upstream EDE Entities on a rolling basis.
+After CMS approves a hybrid issuer upstream EDE Entity implementing single sign-on, the EDE Entity must implement and maintain an ISCM program for its systems to maintain CMS